Logo Futurismo

 David Rodrigues | Locals preparing the street decorations with colorful wood chips and tree branches

 This is an event that everyone should experience, even if you are not religious.
 In addition to the cult, the festival part is worth experiencing!
-There are many activities to enjoy in the streets, like the inauguration of the fantastic lights at the public square, live music, many food trucks to taste traditional Azorean food, and even an amusement park!
+There are many activities to enjoy in the streets, like the inauguration of the fantastic lights in the public square, live music, many food trucks serving traditional Azorean food, and even an amusement park!
 It is a very festive time of year to visit the Azores.
 Both adults and children very much enjoy Santo Cristo’s festival, mostly at night.

 Pro Tips